 Infants with repeated, forceful emesis should not be presumed to have reflux and should be evaluated for other disorders (see Nausea and Vomiting in Infants and Children Evaluation Nausea is the sensation of impending emesis and is frequently accompanied by autonomic changes, such as increased heart rate and salivation.
-Nausea and vomiting typically occur in sequence;... read more ) such as with pyloric ultrasonography to assess for pyloric stenosis Diagnosis Hypertrophic pyloric stenosis is obstruction of the pyloric lumen due to pyloric muscular hypertrophy.
+Nausea and vomiting typically occur in sequence;... read more ) by doing, for example, pyloric ultrasonography to assess for pyloric stenosis Diagnosis Hypertrophic pyloric stenosis is obstruction of the pyloric lumen due to pyloric muscular hypertrophy.
 Diagnosis is by abdominal ultrasonography.
 Treatment is surgical.
 Hypertrophic pyloric... read more or brain imaging to assess for causes of elevated intracranial pressure (eg, brain tumor Overview of Central Nervous System Tumors in Children Central nervous system tumors are the most common solid cancer in children < 15 years old and are the leading cause of childhood death due to cancer.
 Diagnosis is typically by imaging (usually... read more ).

 Irritability, a common symptom of GERD, has many causes, including serious infections and neurologic disorders, which should be ruled out before concluding that the irritability is caused by GERD.

 Infants who have symptoms consistent with GERD but no severe complications may be given a therapeutic trial of acid-reducing medication for GERD.
 Improvement or elimination of symptoms suggests that GERD is the diagnosis.
 If the infant continues to improve, other testing is likely unnecessary.
 Infants with suspected food allergy Food Allergy Food allergy is an exaggerated immune response to dietary components, usually proteins.
 Manifestations vary widely and can include atopic dermatitis, gastrointestinal or respiratory symptoms... read more can also be given an extensively hydrolyzed (hypoallergenic) formula for 2 to 4 weeks to see whether the symptoms are caused by a food allergy.